raphaelkauan/raphaelkauan/README.md

 ###
 <p align="center">
   I am a Bachelor's student in Information Systems at Unesc.
 I am constantly improving my knowledge through online courses.
-I am a Junior Programmer and currently dedicate myself to studying JavaScript and its frameworks.
+Currently dedicate myself to studying JavaScript and some of its frameworks.
 </p>

 ###